2 women killed in Prince George in less than 2 weeks | CBC News

 Both women were found dead inside residences between midnight and 1 a.m.

-On Tuesday, RCMP Cpl Jennifer Cooper said officers found a woman dead inside a house in the Sunrise Valley Mobile Home Park after responding to a report of a disturbance.
+On Tuesday, Feb.
+14, RCMP Cpl.
+Jennifer Cooper said officers found a woman dead inside a house in the Sunrise Valley Mobile Home Park after responding to a report of a disturbance.

 Unmarked police vehicles blocked off both ends of a block of homes in the mobile home park.
 RCMP cruisers and uniformed investigators were visible down an icy road, where police tape was strung across several vehicles.

-Cooper says serious crime unit investigators are working to identify two women seen leaving the residence after midnight.
+At the time, Cooper said serious crime unit investigators were working to identify two women seen leaving the residence after midnight.

+On Feb.
+16, RCMP announced they had arrested one woman, who has been charged with second-degree murder.

+RCMP said they are still searching for "other suspects" that may be connected to the case.

 Last week, RCMP cruisers were parked outside the small yellow house for six days, investigating what they called a "suspicious death."